Membership Inference Attacks against Diffusion Models: Membership Inference Attacks against Diffusion Model

 \section{Membership Inference Attacks against Diffusion Model}

-In this section, we present our membership inference attacks against a diffusion model.
+This section presents our membership inference attacks against a diffusion model.
 To this end, we first formalize the adversary setting of the attacks and the detail of a diffusion model.
 We then describe our investigation method and the key question of this paper in detail.